egg tempera

 30″ x 48″

-A painting about my relationship with my mother (whose name is literally Orchid) during my years living overseas.
+A painting about my relationship with my mother (whose name is literally Orchid) during the 23 years I had lived oversea without her.

 _______________________________________